mpv-player/mpv/DOCS/man/options.rst

     Applications using libmpv with the render API need to provide the ICC profile via ``MPV_RENDER_PARAM_ICC_PROFILE``.

-``--icc-cache-dir=<dirname>``
+``--icc-cache``
-    Store and load the 3D LUTs created from the ICC profile in this directory.
+    Store and load 3D LUTs created from the ICC profile on disk in the cache directory.
 This can be used to speed up loading, since LittleCMS 2 can take a while to create a 3D LUT.
 Note that these files contain uncompressed LUTs.
 Their size depends on the ``--icc-3dlut-size``, and can be very big.

     NOTE: This is not cleaned automatically, so old, unused cache files may stick around indefinitely.

+``--icc-cache-dir``
+    The directory where icc cache is stored.
+Cache is stored in the system's cache directory (usually ``~/.cache/mpv``) if this is unset.

 ``--icc-intent=<value>``
     Specifies the ICC intent used for the color transformation (when using